Micro Commandos

-Micro Commandos is a PC game developed and published by Monte Cristo.
+Micro Commandos is a Windows game developed and published by Monte Cristo.

 The player controls tiny aliens from another planet to look for a so-called "Ultimate Weapon".
 They lead the aliens through 14 missions in the world of "the big people" exploring unusual settings like a museum, subway, pizzeria....

 The player has to collect resources of food and material to feed and construct vehicles and buildings for the aliens.
 They also have to fight off another alien race looking for the Ultimate Weapon as well as bugs, hamsters and the family cat.